 Welcome to Dear Melissa, where I answer your questions about transitioning into or completing a Whole30, successfully sticking to your new Food Freedom habits, and figuring out how to make a healthy, sustainable lifestyle work in the real world.
 Today, I’m going a little outside the box and talking about extending your health-focused approach to areas of your life other than food.

 Besides eating healthy Whole30 foods, in what other ways do you avoid toxins?
-Do you cook with a microwave?
 Do you use plastic containers?
 How do you feel about non-stick pans?
-Do you buy all organic produce? -Stephanie, Fontana CA
+Do you buy non-toxic skincare? -Stephanie, Fontana CA

-This seems to be a natural train of thought once you’ve done the Whole30 and changed your habits and relationship with food.
-Once your Whole30/food freedom diet feels like second nature, you start wondering, what else can I do to be a healthy person living a healthy lifestyle?
-You start thinking about where your food comes from, shopping seasonally or locally, looking at the ingredients in your skin care products, and researching natural cleaning techniques for your kitchen.
+This seems to be a natural train of thought once you’ve done the Whole30.
+Once the healthy habits you cultivated on the Whole30 feel like second nature, you start asking, “What else can I do to be a healthy person living a healthy lifestyle?”
+You start thinking about where your food comes from, shopping seasonally or locally, looking at the ingredients in your skin care products, and researching natural cleaning products for your kitchen.

 The trouble is, all this research basically makes you feel like everything is bad for you.
 EVERYTHING.
 Like, you know, drinking bottled water.
-Or breathing.
-Wait, even spinach can make you sick?
-It’s incredibly easy to get overwhelmed—and all this doom and gloom can leave you absolutely paralyzed, not acting on any information because there’s just too much information.
-Or worse, convinced that unless you live in a hypoallergenic bubble next to an untapped mountain spring eating only organic food you’ve grown yourself from heritage seeds—just not spinach—you’re probably going to die early.
-Or get cancer.
-Or pass down horrible genetic mutations to your great-great-grandchildren, and IT’S ALREADY TOO LATE WE’RE ALL DOOMED.
+Plastic anything.
+Coloring your hair.
+Even spinach can make you sick.
+It’s incredibly easy to get overwhelmed—not acting on any information because there’s just too much information.
+Or worse, convinced that unless you live in a hypoallergenic bubble next to an untapped mountain spring eating only organic food you’ve grown yourself from heritage seeds (BUT NOT SPINACH) you’re doing this “healthy” thing wrong.

 Research is Good, Overwhelmed is Bad